 Obviously you should also take advantage of UGA’s Career Center, including its career fairs, guides to the job search, résumé resources, and mock interviews.
 The New York Public Library also maintains a Job Search center, and many of its resources are accessible without an NYPL library card, like its curated list of employment websites and a bibliography of books about the job search.
-And the Harvard Business Review pointed out in 2017, there is now a spate of books about the ways that humanistic thinking can (and already does) help power the tech and business worlds.
+And the Harvard Business Review pointed out in 2017 that there is now a spate of books about the ways that humanistic thinking can (and already does) help power the tech and business worlds.
 (Would this truly be a history guide without any bibliographies?)
 After looking through these materials you should be able to do more strategic searches that will yield better results than you’d get just by googling “history jobs.”
 Treat the process like a serious research project: your sense of what’s out there — and what interests you — depends on your sources and the time you spend with them.

 It’s a common misconception that history majors, and humanities majors more generally, are more likely to be unemployed after college and that they will not make as much money as people who majored in other fields.

 It’s true that your major does make a difference.
 In 2012 Georgetown University's Center on Education and the Workforce reported (based, like Schmidt’s chart, on the 2009-2010 data of the American Community Survey) that unemployment rates varied significantly by major, and in the same year the U.S. Census Bureau warned (using the same data again) that your choice of major could make at least a million-dollar difference over the course of a lifetime.